xiaolai/regular-investing-in-box/docs/en/README.md

 ![Figure01](../images/Figure01.png)

 What would the result be?
-If we take ourselves back to October 8th, 2007, it's really hard to know what the result would be.
-But if we look at it from today, more than a decade later, the answer is clear: the results were fantastic!
+Back in October 8th, 2007, would be really hard to say.
+But looking at it from today, more than a decade later, the answer is clear: the results were fantastic!
 We experienced a crash in the market from \$1,561 to a low of \$683, but we kept buying at that low price.
 Later, the market recovered, and by October of 2019 the S&P 500 had exceeded \$2,960.

 But this description is missing an important detail.
-Figure below shows the value of your total assets (the red line) and the value of your total investment (the blue line).
+The chart below shows the value of your total assets (the red line) and the value of your total investment (the blue line).

 ![Figure02](../images/Figure02.png)

 There is an extended period of time when your asset value drops below your total investments.
-But towards the end of 2009 the red line passes the blue line, and it almost never again drops below, growing faster over time.
+But towards the end of 2009 the red line passes the blue line, and it almost never drops below it again, growing faster over time.

->Note: The historical data in this chart come from [Yahoo Finance (^GSPC)](https://finance.yahoo.com/quote/%5EGSPC/history?p=%5EGSPC), and the chart was created in Google Sheets; you can view the data and spreadsheet [here](https://docs.google.com/spreadsheets/d/1QE3itAH_TwUv4Gp9EVwwIz3Xb8taT5N-etfJCkYEvrg/edit?usp=sharing).
+>Note: The historical data in this chart is from [Yahoo Finance (^GSPC)](https://finance.yahoo.com/quote/%5EGSPC/history?p=%5EGSPC), and the chart was created in Google Sheets; you can view the data and chart [here](https://docs.google.com/spreadsheets/d/1QE3itAH_TwUv4Gp9EVwwIz3Xb8taT5N-etfJCkYEvrg/edit?usp=sharing).

-The key point is that you entered the market at the worst time –- on October 8th, 2007, S&P 500 was at \$1,561, and it didn't return to this price until March 25th, 2013.
+The key point is that you entered the market at the worst time –- on October 8th, 2007, the S&P 500 was at \$1,561, and it didn't return to this price until March 25th, 2013.

 ![Figure03](../images/Figure03.png)

-But if you take another look at Figure before the above, you'll see that the red line crosses the blue line for the first time in 2009.
+But if you take another look at chart above, you'll see that the red line crosses the blue line for the first time in 2009.
 So while it took the S&P 500 **286** weeks to return to its high, your strategy of regular investing began to see steady positive returns after just *111* weeks.
 When you started to see positive returns, the S&P 500 was still 30% off its all-time high.
 When the S&P 500 finally returned to its high after 286 weeks, your strategy was already showing returns of *32.64%*.

 Let's take a look at an even more striking example.
-Suppose you started regularly investing in Bitcoin in December of 2017 when Bitcoin was at it's all-time high of \$19,800.
-Shortly aftwards, the price crashed, and it still hasn't returned to its all-time high.
+Suppose you started regularly investing in Bitcoin in December of 2017, when Bitcoin was at it's all-time high of \$19,800.
+Shortly afterwards, the price crashed, and it still hasn't returned to its all-time high.
 The chart below assumes you started regularly investing in Bitcoin on December 11th, 2017, and kept it up for 87 weeks.

 ![Figure04](../images/Figure04.png)

->Note: The historical data above is from [Yahoo Finance (Bitcoin USD)](https://finance.yahoo.com/quote/BTC-USD/history/), and the chart was made using Google Sheets.
-You can view the data and chart [here](https://docs.google.com/spreadsheets/d/1pzc6p4UhyAMtqaKis2_uU3hbi8Um34ArTiUQr1tZpc0/edit?usp=sharing).
+>Note: The historical data in this chart is from [Yahoo Finance (Bitcoin USD)](https://finance.yahoo.com/quote/BTC-USD/history/), and the chart was created in Google Sheets; you can view the data and chart [here](https://docs.google.com/spreadsheets/d/1pzc6p4UhyAMtqaKis2_uU3hbi8Um34ArTiUQr1tZpc0/edit?usp=sharing).

 Even though you entered the market at the worst time, your investment has still been profitable in USD terms, with the red line (your assets in USD terms) passing the blue line (your total investment in USD terms) on May 6th, 2009.
 If you invested \$100 each week, by the 87th week you would have invested \$8,700, but your Bitcoin would have been worth \$16,417, for a gain of **88.71%**.
 This is despite the fact that Bitcoin remained over 62.85% off of it's all-time high, which was when you started investing.

 This can seem really flabbergasting at first:

->With regular investing, even if you start at what seems like the worst time, just before a market crash, your overall investment will become profitable **before the market recovers**.
+>With regular investing, even if you start at what seems like the worst time, such as just before a market crash, your overall investment will become profitable **before the market recovers**.

 Some fans of regular investing always emphasize a partially correct fact, which is that regular investing will effectively reduce your average cost.
 But the other side of the coin is that it also probably raises your average cost.
 It's obvious, isn't it?
 So these fans are using an incorrect reason to choose the correct strategy .
 But how long can an operating system with an error at the base level continue to run for?